irvirty/irvirty.pages.dev/pages/wordpress-themes/simplehomepage/README.md

 # simplehomepage

-A simple, flat, light theme for WordPress (Experimental).
-Ideal for a blog, homepage, or microblog.
-It features simple, light colors, a flat design, and is lightweight.
-Note: The menu is displayed as a single-level menu.
+An experimental, lightweight WordPress theme.
+It features a clean, flat, and minimalist design with a bright, light color palette.
+You can use it to create a blog, personal site, or microblog.
+(Note: Supports only a single-level navigation menu.)

 ---

 ## Screenshot:

 ![screenshot](screenshot.png)